NocLi21/WD-Finals/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
+<b>Guiding Question:</b>
-- What is the project
+- What is the project: To display everything that I learned from previous tasks and achievements while doing it.
-- Whats the purpose
+- Whats the purpose: To know if I improve or not
-- What are key components
+- What are key components: MultiPage Website
-- What technology used and how it is used
+- What technology used and how it is used: I used HTML, CSS and the VS Code to create this website.

 ### Key Components
 <!-- TODO: List of Key Components -->